marcellinodeodatus/SocksMatchingProblem/README.md

 # Sock Matching Problem
-## This repository contains two Java programs that solve variations of the Sock Matching Problem:
+This repository contains two Java programs that solve variations of the **Sock Matching Problem**:

-### Socks.java:
-Matches socks that are identical in both color and adjective.
+`Socks.java`: Matches socks that are identical in both color and adjective.
-### SocksExtraCredit.java:
-Matches socks that share either the same color or adjective.
+`SocksExtraCredit.java`: Matches socks that share either the same color or adjective.

 ## Table of Contents
 <p>Problem Description</p>